CALL FOR NOMINATIONS FOR 2014 AATSP ELECTION

 - At least one Executive Council member who is a secondary teacher (9-12) must be elected annually.
 9-12 candidates must be paired on the ballot in order to ensure the election of one 9-12 candidate each year.

 - One Executive Council seat will rotate among a representative from a community college, from K-8, and from Portuguese.
-In 2013, the position is earmarked for a representative from a community college.
+In 2014, the position is earmarked for a Portuguese representative.
 Candidates for those rotating positions must be grouped on the ballot to ensure that a community college, K-8 or Portuguese representative will be elected every three years

 2. Who can nominate candidates for election?

 - Nominations may be submitted by the following persons or entities:

 o an AATSP chapter